Battling toxic alcohol marketing that targets women – #DontPinkMyDrink

 To counter this, Professor Carol Emslie, who leads Glasgow Caledonian University (GCU) Substance Use and Misuse research group, has joined forces with Alcohol Focus Scotland to challenge the idea that every day or excessive drinking is normal and desirable.

-The #dontpinkmydrink campaign seeks to call out aggressive marketing of alcohol to women whether it’s pink, sweet or low-calorie products all of which are aimed at expanding the industry’s market.
+The #dontpinkmydrink campaign seeks to call out toxic alcohol marketing to women whether it’s pink, sweet, or low-calorie products all of which are aimed at expanding the industry’s market.
 It also calls attention to how alcohol is continuously normalised within our society by phrases such as “Is it wine o clock yet?” and “Pop the Prosecco”.

 All year round we are bombarded with alcohol marketing from every direction.
 But alcohol marketers are now routinely capitalising on any and every holiday and special occasions to promote their brands.
 It’s no wonder that many of us now consider that alcohol is central to celebration and gift-giving.
 We’ve seen everything from gin-flavoured pancake syrup, cards for birthdays and Mothers’ day emblazoned with messages encouraging us to ‘get wrecked’ and have ‘all the gin’, to gifts, cushions and even sportswear celebrating ‘gin-dependent women’.